ethereumjs/organization/docs/roadmap.rst

 .. note::
    These docs are currently not used to track active projects.
-Please have a look at the ``EthereumJS`` `Organization repository <https://github.com/ethereumjs/organization/issues>`_ issues to get an impression what is currently being discussed and worked on.
+Please have a look at the ``EthereumJS`` `Organization repository <https://github.com/ethereumjs/organization/issues>`_ issues to get an impression of what is currently being discussed and worked on.

 .. _roadmap_r182_client: